robert-abela/llp2/README.md

 This is the companian repository for Systems Programming (ITSYS-506-2005) course at MCAST.
 It was previosly known as: Low Level Programming 2 (llp2)

-The course is planned over 10 weeks of new content, with the remaining weeks dedicated to [worksheets](worksheets/README.md), assessment and practice:
+The course is planned over 10 weeks of new content, with the remaining weeks dedicated to [worksheets](worksheets/README.md), [revision](revision), practice and assessment:

 0. [Linux Setup](/extra/VMSetup.md)
 1. [Build toolchain](/week01)